How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 Build Your Compost

-There are two primary categories of material you use to build your compost, green material and brown material.
+There are two primary categories of material you use to build your compost, known as compost greens and browns.
 While the colors are useful for describing the material, note that not all green material is green, nor is all brown material brown.

 Green materials are those that are rich in nitrogen, while brown materials are those that are rich in carbon.
-This includes kitchen scraps from plants – veggies, fruits – eggshells, grass clippings and fresh yard clippings.
-Nothing from animals or fish permitted, which excludes dairy as well.
-Brown materials can be fallen leaves and twigs, coffee grounds, sawdust, and newspaper or cardboard.
+This includes kitchen scraps from plants – veggies, fruits – eggshells, grass clippings, and fresh yard clippings.
+You can't compost meat or animal products, which includes dairy.
+Brown materials can be fallen leaves and twigs, coffee grounds, sawdust, and paper.

-Now build your compost like lasagna: a layer of brown, moistened with water, then a layer of green, followed by a sprinkle of water.
-The brown to green ratio should be about 2:1, but precision is overrated here.
+Layer your materials in the style of lasagna composting: a layer of brown, moistened with water, then a layer of green, followed by a sprinkle of water.
+The brown-to-green ratio should be about 2:1, but precision is overrated here.
 Some people add some garden soil between green and brown layers too.

 Woman dumps rotten tomatoes on to compost pile